 Some poles fold up easily and loosely, while others are under more tension and harder to keep folded.
 The length of the folded poles can vary, and not all poles work well with every pack’s pole storage system.
 Our Best Running Vests guide explains different ways to attach poles to a pack.

-By holding the poles lower on the grip, you’re essentially shortening the pole, which can make the pole more comfortable and useful on steep ascents or while traversing across a slope.
+By holding the poles lower on the grip, you’re essentially shortening the pole, which can make it more comfortable and useful on steep ascents or while traversing across a slope.
 The REI Swiftland TT Carbon Folding Trekking Poles have the largest grip in this guide, and it may be too big for some small-handed runners.

 A traditional pole grip features a wrist loop, usually made of a lightweight, moisture-wicking material that loosely encircles the wrist and allows you to loosen or adjust your grip without dropping the poles.
 These straps may include a little padding or a Velcro adjustment for added comfort and a more secure fit.